-- 15.2.1 Materials used in the construction of the Formula One car excluding the power unit are limited to those defined in Article 15.3 and to the specific exceptions in article 15.5. - 15.2.2 Materials and processes used in the power unit are defined in Articles 5 and 15.1. - 15.2.3 All materials used must be commercially available. - 15.2.4 No parts of the car may be made from metallic materials that have a specific modulus of elasticity greater than 40GPa / (g/cm3).
-Tests to establish conformity will be carried out in accordance with FIA Test Procedure 03/03, a copy of which may be found in the Appendix to the Technical and Sporting Regulations. - 15.2.5 A team may submit a proposal to the FIA to add or to remove a material from this article.
+- 15.2.1 Materials used in the construction of the Formula One car excluding the power unit are limited to those defined in Article 15.3 and to the specific exceptions in article 15.5. - 15.2.2 Materials and processes used or prohibited in the power unit are defined in Articles 15.7 to 15.10.
+5-and 15.1. - 15.2.3 All materials used must be commercially available. - 15.2.4 No parts of the car may be made from metallic materials that have a specific modulus of elasticity greater than 40GPa / (g/cm3).
+Tests to establish conformity will be carried out in accordance with FIA Test Procedure 03/03, a copy of which may be found in the Appendix to the Technical and Sporting Regulations. - 15.2.5 A team Competitors or PU Manufacturers may submit a proposal to the FIA to add or to remove a material from this article.
 The proposal should include mechanical characteristic, cost, and supply considerations.
-The proposal will be considered by the TAC after the teams have reviewed the proposal. - 15.2.6 Materials that are a direct equivalent to permitted materials may be added by presenting justification to the FIA, who may at its absolute discretion ask more information or tests to be carried out to support the claim. - 15.2.7 Competitors or PU Manufacturers are required to make submissions of the materials that they will use on the car by the end of January of the year of the championship.
-These shall be listed at the same level of detail as presented in Article 15.3.
-This information will be compiled, anonymised and circulated to all teams by the end of March of the same year.
+The proposal will be considered by the TAC after the teams have reviewed the proposal. - 15.2.6 Materials that are a direct equivalent to permitted materials may be added by presenting justification to the FIA, who may at its absolute discretion ask more information or tests to be carried out to support the claim. - 15.2.7 Teams Competitors or PU Manufacturers are required to make submissions of the materials that they will use on the car by the end of January of the year of the championship as part of their annual homologation submission.
+These shall be listed at the same level of detail as presented in Section according to the categories in Article 15.3.
+This information will be compiled, anonymised, and circulated to all teams. by the end of March of the same year. - 15.2.8 Unless explicitly permitted otherwise for a specific application, only material approved by the FIA Technical Department may be used on the power unit.
+The approval of the FIA Technical Department is conditional upon the material concerned being available on a non-exclusive basis and under normal and equivalent commercial terms to all Competitors.
+The approval request form must be sent by the PU Manufacturer to the FIA before the 1st of November of the preceding year.
+This information will be compiled, anonymised, and circulated to all team Competitors or PU Manufacturers by the end of March of the same year.

-15.3 Permitted Materials
+15.3 Permitted Materials (Formula One car)